 Background

 Advance directives are called “advance directives” because these documents are established “in advance” of the time when the information would be relevant to medical treatment decisions, care delivery, and care planning.
-The term “advance directive” is not restricted to include only the statutorily defined documents such as living wills and durable powers of attorney.
-An advance directive can be a personal expression of a health goal, treatment preference or personal priority provide that would contribute input for care planning when the patient cannot communicate or lacks decision-making capacity.
-An advance directive also can be a portable medical order such as a Medical Order for Life-Sustaining Treatment (MOLST) or a Physician Order for Life-Sustaining Treatment (POLST), or an Out-of-hospital Do Not Resuscitate (DNR).
-This kind of advance directives establish a standing medical order for future emergent medical care.
+The term “advance directive” is not restricted to include only the statutorily defined documents such as living wills and durable medical powers of attorney.
+An advance directive can be a personal expression of a health goal, treatment preference or personal priority that would contribute input for care planning when the patient cannot communicate or lacks decision-making capacity.
+An advance directive also can be a portable medical order such as a Medical Order for Life-Sustaining Treatment (MOLST) or a Physician Order for Life-Sustaining Treatment (POLST), or an Out-of-hospital Do Not Resuscitate (DNR) Order: These kinds of advance directives establish a standing medical order for future emergent medical care.

 Template Purpose